happystraw/api-cli/README.md

 > 完善中

 ## License
-happystraw/console is open source and released under the MIT Licence.
+Happystraw Console is open source and released under the MIT Licence.

 Copyright (c) 2017 FangYutao